 Whether the goal is to educate, persuade, or

-Get Out the Vote (GOTV), it’s important for campaigns to connect
+Get Out the Vote (GOTV), it’s important

 Let’s explore the mindsets of four different